Skip to Main Content

 (MH "Hypertension/PC")

-After you have searched and have a list of results to choose from, check the peer-reviewed limit to the left of your search results.
-Add nursing to the last line of your search to and use the drop down to the right to select journal subset as shown in Figure 1 (--or just type in SB nursing on the last line and leave the drop down at the default).
-You can also limit to English language to the left of your results.
-Scroll down until you see the word “Language” and check the box for “English”).
+After you have searched and have a list of results to choose from, check the peer-reviewed limiter.
+Then, just type in SB nursing on the last line and leave the drop down at the default).
+You can also limit to English language.

 Need Articles with a Broader Perspective? - Try Review Articles